-The Carers Project is one of a number of initiatives run by the Birmingham Buddhist Centre to extend our compassionate reach into the community.
+The Carers Project has been running for nearly 20 years.
+The project is secular and welcomes all faiths, backgrounds and genders.
+It is separate to any Buddhist activities we run and extends a compassionate reach into the community.
 You can contact the project team at carersbreaks14@gmail.com or on their new phone number 07592 202018.

 What is the Carers Project?